varemenos/verepo/README.md

 ### Grunt.js

-For grunt to start working you need to run `npm install --save-dev` so that npm can install all the dependencies then you can now use grunt.js.
-After that while being in the root directory of the repository, you can perform one of these tasks:
+While being in the root directory of the repository you need to run `npm install` which will allow you to use gruntjs by installing all the dependencies of the current project.
+After that, you can perform one of these tasks:

-1. `grunt` to compile the docs (it only runs once, if you want a watch-like task, using 3.)
+1. `grunt update-docs` to compile the docs
-2. `grunt shell` same as 1.
+2. `grunt update-dist` to compile the distributable `_verepo.scss` file
-3. `grunt watch` to watch any changes you do to the .scss files which will automatically regenerate the docs
+3. `grunt update-example` to compile the sass file for the example page
+4. `grunt update` or `grunt` to run the 3 tasks above.
-4. `grunt connect` to initiate a simple http server at http://localhost:8080 which will server a local viewer for the docs
+6. `grunt connect` to initiate a simple http server at http://localhost:8000 which will server a local viewer for the example website and docs

 to stop the tasks, you need to press `CTRL` + `C`